dojo-modeling/dojo-docs/data-registration.md

 ![Pre-Annotation](imgs/year.png)

-Note how the sample table at the left of the page is highlighted <span style="color:green">**green**</span>?
-That is because we have automatically detected a valid date format of `%Y` for this column.
-Date formats are defined using the [strftime](https://strftime.org/) reference.
+For date columns, the format is automatically detected Date formats are defined using the [strftime](https://strftime.org/) reference.
 Please refer to it for questions about how to correct or update the date format for a column.
 Generally, our column analysis process can correctly assign a date format, but periodically the user must update or correct this with an appropriate formatter.
 For example `2020-02-01` would have the date format `%Y-%m-%d` but `Februrary 1, 2020` would be `%B %-d, %Y`.

 If the date formatter is incorrect the column preview will turn <span style="color:red">**red**</span> until the user has corrected it.